-This article will teach you how to draw a dragon, and unlike other drawing tutorials it will focus in particular on those areas that make dragons different to other creatures – just because you know how to draw a bear doesn't mean you can draw a dragon.
+This article will teach you how to draw a dragon, and unlike other drawing tutorials it will focus in particular on those areas that make dragons different to other creatures – just because you know how to draw a bear, for example, it doesn't mean you can draw a dragon.

-I've always loved dragons.
-And I've always loved dinosaurs, too.
-But dragons are not the same as dinosaurs.
-While I love studying the creatures of this world for clues on how to make a fantastic creature feel like it could exist in it, I think that by making dinosaurs and dragons interchangeable in our work, we're losing integral parts of what have made each one special in history, myth and fantasy.
+Let's be clear: dragons and dinosaurs are both awesome, but dragons are not the same as dinosaurs.
+Studying the creatures of this world for clues on how to make a fantastic creature feel like it could exist in it is great.
+But by making dinosaurs and dragons interchangeable in our work, we're losing integral parts of what have made each one special in history, myth and fantasy.

 In this workshop we're going to examine why character and personality are important in dragons, and then work through examples on how to imbue them with character.

 JRR Tolkien makes a compelling case for a distinction between dragons and dinosaurs in his essay, On Fairy-stories.
 In it, the author recounts how when he was introduced to the subjects of zoology and palaeontology at an early age he was told by his elders that dinosaurs were, in fact, dragons.

 Tolkien wanted adults to recognise the distinction between fact and fantasy, and not to dismiss one in favour of the other.